- Local Government Boards & Committees

 The Board of Equalization and Review is the first step in the formal appeals process.
 If a taxpayer is not satisfied with the results of the informal review by the County Assessor's Office, he may then file an appeal with the Board.
 The Board is authorized to hear appeals of listing and appraisal decisions of the Iredell County Tax Assessor's Office.
 The Board is composed of 5 members and 1 alternate appointed to a 1-year term by the Iredell County Board of Commissioners.

 How & When Appeals Are Due to be Filed

 A request for an appeal to the Board of Equalization and Review must be in writing.
 The request must state the grounds for the appeal and identify the property in question.
 The request must be signed by the property owner or the property owner’s attorney.
-A non-attorney “tax representative” may sign a request only if he attaches to such request an acceptable copy of his “power-of-attorney” to represent the property owner, without such, the appeal will be rejected.
+A non-attorney “tax representative” may sign a request only if he attaches to such request an acceptable copy of his “power-of-attorney” to represent the property owner, without such, the appeal may be rejected.

 In the case of a partnership or corporation, a request for appeal must be signed by a general partner of a partnership, an officer of a corporation, or an attorney for the organization.
 A request for appeal of real estate for the current year must be filed within 30 days after the County Assessor has mailed a notice of value, or any time prior to the adjournment of the Board of Equalization and Review for the purpose of taking appeals.